n123git/save-docs/yokaiapi.md

    - Values > 99 automatically get set to 99 when the game is loaded.

 special6:
-- Edited via the helpers OR hex set and get methods: `yokai.setRaw("special6", "0A 00 01 0B...")`.
+- Edited via the helpers OR hex set and get methods: `yokai.setRaw("special6", "03 AB 01 00")`.
 This holds pose data.
    - Can NOT be edited via `set()`, and `get()`.
    - Edit via `yokai.setHelper.special6.unlockedPoses.set()`, and `yokai.setHelper.special6.currentPose.set()` along with their respective get methods.

 loafAndAi:
-- Edited via the helpers OR hex set and get methods: `yokai.setRaw("loafAndAi", "0A 00 01 0B...")`.
+- Edited via the helpers OR hex set and get methods: `yokai.setRaw("loafAndAi", "01")`.
 This holds attitude data.
 Loaf is loafing attitude, AI is move attitude/frequency/moveAI
    - Can NOT be edited via `set()`, and `get()`.
    - Edit via `yokai.setHelper.loafAndAi.ai.set()`, and `yokai.setHelper.loafAndAi.loaf.set()` along with their corresponding get methods.

 specialEquip:
-- Edited via the helpers OR hex set and get methods: `yokai.setRaw("specialEquip", "0A 00 01 0B...")`.
+- Edited via the helpers OR hex set and get methods: `yokai.setRaw("specialEquip", "90 C4 0F 05 01 DC 09")`.
 This holds Jibanyan's soultimate and Alliance (also known as Bony/Fleshy) data.
 Jibanyan's Alliance (and perhaps other story-befriends, and wicked yokai) *CANNOT* be changed due to how the game handles this in save files.
    - Can NOT be edited via `set()`, and `get()`.
    - Edit via `yokai.setHelper.specialEquip.alliance.set()`, and `yokai.setHelper.specialEquip.equipment.set()` (I totally didn't call it equipment because im brain-dead and too lazy to change it) along with their corresponding get methods.
 Note: for `alliance.set` any value that isnt "Bony" (case-insensitive) is considered fleshy/wicked/other.
 JIBANYAN SOULTIMATE IS CURRENTLY BROKEN USE HEX EDITING VIA SET AND GETRAW